| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 Each case varies depending on the facts, and this isn’t a substitute for

-c.
+analysis and direct advice from us in a conference. c.
 Use of this website does not establish an attorney-client

 relationship.
 We would be